moby/moby/docs/reference/commandline/service_create.md

 4cdgfyky7ozw  redis   3/5       redis:3.0.7
 ```

-Once all the tasks are created, the actual number of tasks is equal to the
+Once all the tasks are created and `RUNNING`, the actual number of tasks is
-desired number:
+equal to the desired number:

 ```bash
 $ docker service ls